sujaykhandekar/Titanic_visualization/README.md

 The bubble chart to show the group was a experimental choice for me as I could show this using a bar graph as well.
 But, I think the measure of size fits well here as there is significant change in sizes of the bubbles per class.

 Since there were 3 classes of passengers, we would want to see if places they boarded from showed something about the affordability of the passengers and hence the classes.
 It seems, max number of people embarked from Southampton and were placed in class3.
 However, there can be an argument that, the population of people from Southampton was more in other classes as well.
-But I would say fairly higher in class3.
+But I would say fairly higher in class3.Also class 1 average fare difference is significantly high at cherbourg than at southampton.

 It was expected that, since maximum people boarded from Southampton, we would see more casualties from there and that is clearly seen in the graph that mentions survival for C or Q or S.